 Tickets are now on sale.
 To show our appreciation of you, our friends, we’re delighted to offer you 25% off the already deeply reduced early bird ticket prices (tickets start at just $50)!
 Tickets are on sale at rightscon.org (enter code EB25 if you have problems with the above link).

-If you have any questions, please let us know, contact firstname.lastname@example.org.
+If you have any questions about your session proposal or attending, please let us know, contact firstname.lastname@example.org.